 Bubble Hockey Machine

-A bubble hockey machine that is certified should be used for all the games.
+A dome hockey machine that is certified should be used for all the games.

 To initiate the game, a black puck is normally ejected from the center ice and the game-play kicks off from here.